Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: A CUSTOM LOSS FUNCTION

 \section{A CUSTOM LOSS FUNCTION}

-In this section, we leverage the results that were presented in section \ref{sec:primary_results}-B to construct a custom loss function.
+In this section, we leverage the results that were presented in Section \ref{sec:primary_results}.B to construct a custom loss function for\footnote{{Recall that formulating a custom loss function for $\mathtt{Case~2}$ still constitutes an open problem due to the discussion preceding Theorem \ref{thm thm2}.}} {$\mathtt{Case~1}$}.
 We then use this loss function to train a sequence-to-sequence LSTM neural network predictor~\cite{sherstinsky2020fundamentals} in Section~\ref{sec:sims}.
-Because our loss function will act as an accurate approximation to $P_{\vert \mathcal{R} \vert}\left(\gamma_{th}, q_{th}\right)$ given in Theorem~\ref{thm thm1}, we hypothesise that it will result in a trained classification predictor that is effective at minimising the system's outage probability.
+Because our loss function will act as an accurate approximation to $P_{\vert \mathcal{R} \vert}\left(\gamma_{th}, q_{th}\right)$ {for $\mathtt{Case~1}$} given in Theorem~\ref{thm thm1}, we hypothesise that it will result in a trained classification predictor that is effective at minimising the system's outage probability.
 In our experiments that follow, this hypothesis does - indeed - appear to be true.
-In all scenarios tested, our novel custom loss function provides superior performance when compared to the same neural network trained with a BCE, MAE, and MSE\footnote{Because the predictor is acting as a binary classifier, its output is uni-dimensional.
-This means that loss functions suitable for both regression and classification can be used.} loss functions.
-In certain scenarios, the LSTM predictor - when trained using our novel custom loss function - results in a system that achieves multiple orders of magnitude improvement in the system's outage probability.
-We begin by presenting our novel custom loss function.
+In all scenarios tested, our novel custom loss function provides superior performance when compared to the same neural network trained with BCE, MAE, and MSE\footnote{Because the predictor is acting as a binary classifier, its output is uni-dimensional.
+This means that loss functions suitable for both regression and classification can be used.} loss functions {(traditional loss functions found in the literature)}.
+In certain scenarios, the LSTM predictor - when trained using our novel custom loss function - results in a system that achieves multiple orders of magnitude improvement in the system's outage probability. {As identified in the discussion following Theorem~\ref{thm thm1}, when the first term of \eqref{eq:main_outage_expression} and \eqref{eq:main_outage_expression_2} becomes small (relative to the second term) we expect the two cases to provide similar performance.
+As such, the custom loss function formulated for $\mathtt{Case~1}$ may be expected to provide exceptional performance for $\mathtt{Case~2}$ as well.} We now present our novel custom loss function.

 Consider the expressions for $P_{1}\left(\gamma_{th}\right)$, $F_Q(q_{th} )$ and $P_{\infty}\left(\gamma_{th}, q_{th}\right)$ given in \eqref{eq:p_1_limit}, \eqref{eq:q_limit_expr} and \eqref{eq:r_limit_expr}, respectively.
 Also, consider the logistic function shown in \figref{fig:logisitc}, given by \cite{logistic}